ielab/elastic4IR/document_prior/README.md

-# Using Document Prior in Elasticsearch 5.1.1
+# Using Document Priors via Boosting
-This repository explain how to consider document priors (e.g. Page rank, spam rank, etc) as a boosting factor in Elasticsearch.
+This tutorial explains how to use document priors (e.g. Page rank, spam rank, etc) as a boosting factor in Elasticsearch.
+Note that this is not how we usually would use document priors in Information Retrieval (e.g. as a prior probability in a language model).
+At this stage, it is yet unclear how the performance of document boosting and the proper use of such priors differ.
+For boosting, we shall encode priors as a new field in our documents; an alternative approach (not explored) may be to add  priors as payloads.

-## Pre-requisite
+## Pre-requisites
 * Elasticsearch 5.x.x
 * Kibana (optional)

 ## Preparing a Sample Elasticsearch Index
 First, lets create an Elasticsearch index to work with.
-We want to create an index name "book" and a type "chapter" within the index.
+We shall create an index named "book" with a type "chapter" within the index.
-Each document in "chapter" type will have two text fields (title and summary) and pageRank field.
+Each document in the "chapter" type will have two text fields (`title` and `summary`) and a `pageRank` field (i.e. the prior is encoded in a field).
 The pageRank will be used as example of document prior.

 Do the following in Kibana: